PlatespinningOctopus/PlatespinningOctopus/README.md

-# 👋 Hi, I’m Terrance Butler aka @PlatespinningOctopus
+# @PlatespinningOctopus

-I'm a Full Stack Development student at Thinkful, with a background in Quality Program Management.
+Quality Program Management.
 I'm transitioning into tech to combine my love for problem-solving, creativity, and my long-standing interest in game development and narrative design.

 ## 🕹️ My Interests
 - **Game Development**: Crafting immersive experiences and engaging narratives.